tripthefan/Nico/data/nlu.md

 - what is a record label
 - what is a record labelfor
 - why would i need a record label
+- what is a major record label?
+- What is an independent record label?
+- what is a record label?

 ## intent:inform_recordlabel_exec
 - what is a famous record label